Vivendi: Further acquisitions, mergers and divestments

 On 12 May 2004, 80% of Vivendi Universal Entertainment (owner of Universal Studios) was sold to General Electric (owner of National Broadcasting Company, Inc.) to form NBC Universal; GE held an 80% stake while Vivendi held a 20% stake in the new company.
 At the same time, it sold a 50% stake in Canal+ and StudioCanal to the new company.
 Vivendi also sold its interests in Kencell (re-branded Celtel, Kenya), Monaco Telecom and Sportfive (which it held through Canal+ Group), and sold Newsworld International to the business partnership of Joel Hyatt and former Vice-President of the United States Al Gore.
 Vivendi also sold Babelsberg Studio.

 On 16 December 2005, it was announced that Canal Plus would merge with TPS, France's second largest pay-TV provider.
 Vivendi owned 85% of the combined entity.

 On 17 January 2006, Vivendi Universal announced it would end its American Depositary Receipt program and its listing on the New York Stock Exchange by the end of the second quarter of 2006, due to lowered trading volume on its shares and high costs.
 On 20 April, the company announced that shareholders had approved the name change to "Vivendi".
 In August, Vivendi signed a deal with Spiralfrog to distribute Vivendi's songs online in the United States and Canada.

 On 2 December 2007, Vivendi announced that it would be merging its game publishing unit with Activision in a $18.8 billion deal.
 This will allow the merged company, Activision Blizzard, to rival Electronic Arts, the world's biggest video game publisher.
 The merger closed on 9 July 2008, for $9.8 billion.
 Vivendi held a 52% majority stake in the new business.

 On 8 September 2009, Vivendi announced negotiations to buy the Brazilian phone operator Global Village Telecom (GVT).
-Vivendi took control of GVT at a cost of 56 reais per share, on 13 November, trumping Telefónica's bid.
-Geneva-based Crédit des Alpes was the investment bank to the transaction, originating the acquisition proposal and advising GVT's majority shareholders.
+Vivendi took control of GVT at a cost of 56 reais per share on 13 November, trumping Telefónica's bid.
+Geneva-based Crédit des Alpes was the investment bank for the transaction, originating the acquisition proposal and advising GVT's majority shareholders.

 On 3 December 2009, GE announced it would purchase Vivendi's stake in NBC Universal, which would become a joint venture between GE and Comcast.
 Vivendi sold its stake in NBC Universal on 25 January 2011.

-On 4 April 2011, Vodafone sold its 44% stake in French mobile service provider SFR to Vivendi for about $11 billion and giving Vivendi full control of its largest unit.
+On 4 April 2011, Vodafone sold its 44% stake in French mobile service provider SFR to Vivendi for about $11 billion and gave Vivendi full control of its largest unit.

 In 2012, Vivendi announced having entered a strategic review of its assets and decided to refocus its activities on media and content activities while maximizing its telecoms assets.